rosano/launchlet/os-app/open-vitrine/text.en.md

 Launchlet is a simple way to add a name to snippets of code and then run it.
-Inspired by [Quicksilver](LCH_VITRINE_QUICKSILVER_URL), it functions primarily via mouseless interaction and lets you access your [Recipes](LCHVitrineTokenGuideURL) with a few keyboard strokes.
-You can also use it to personalize websites with custom CSS or JavaScript.
+Inspired by [Quicksilver](LCH_VITRINE_QUICKSILVER_URL), it lets you accomplish more with the keyboard.

 You can run Launchlet as a bookmarklet, [browser extension](LCH_SHARED_EXTENSION_DOCS_URL), or as a [module](LCH_SHARED_PACKAGE_DOCS_URL) in your own project to add a 'jump to' functionality.

-# App
+Read the [guide](LCHVitrineTokenGuideURL) to learn more.

-There is also an app where you can compose a launcher personalized with your own Recipes.
+<a class="LCHVitrineContentAppButton OLSKCommonButton OLSKCommonButtonPrimary" href="LCHVitrineTokenComposeURL">LCHVitrineContentAppButtonText</a>

-## Features
+# Features
 - Create Recipes with JavaScript
 - Create Recipes with CSS
 - Set a URL Filter on Recipes